veryaustin/build-a-tron/README.md

     * [Audiobook Builder]: for cutting/editing and publishing audio books
     * [PageLayers] for clipping websites and creating Photoshop layouts
     * [Bear] for clipping articles and taking notes.
 More simple thatn Evernote
+    * [FocusList] for clipping articles and taking notes.
+More simple thatn Evernote
+    * [LastPass App] for managing passwords
+    * [YubiKey Personalization Tool] for personalizing Yubikeys
+    * [Paws For Trello] for having a desktop client for Trello

   * Specialized Software:
     * If secure storage USB key is mounted, copy specialized applications, keys & additional software licenses
 * Clone & install thoughtbot dotfiles repo